Stock Market in India

 The National stock exchange [NSC]

-In the stock exchange market, only that kind of securities is traded which are listed in stock exchanges by fulfilling certain criteria you can list your stocks in the market.
+In the stock exchange market, only the kinds of securities traded are listed in stock exchanges by fulfilling certain criteria you can list your stocks in the market.

 The stock market is an organized structure with a committee that decides the management and operations of stocks.